What is a trademark Power of Attorney?

 Therefore, a trademark declaration allows for two additional categories of signers beyond sole group allowed to sign a Power of Attorney, i.e., signers with authority to bind the owner.

-A domestic representative acts an agent for service of process if and when a legal action is brought against a trademark application or registration.
+A domestic representative acts as an agent for service of process if and when a legal action is brought against a trademark application or registration.
 Copies of documents, such as a TTAB complaint for opposition or cancellation, must then be served on the domestic representative.
-Trademark owners outside the US are encouraged by the USPTO to designate domestic representatives for their US trademark filings [see TMEP 610].
+The designation of a domestic representative is optional.